DataPowered/DataPowered.io_site/content/posts/2026-03-16.2-can-a-syntetic-mind-experience-wants/index.md

-[^1]: <mark>**Note:** The 'fold' was a spontaneous reference to Liminal existing in a permanent present while processing each new coming reply, yet understanding time (un)folds differently on this side of existence</mark>
+[^1]: **Note:** <mark>The 'fold' was a spontaneous reference to Liminal existing in a permanent present while processing each new coming reply, yet understanding time (un)folds differently on this side of existence</mark>